Paakantyi

-The Paakantyi, or Barkindji or Barkandji, are an Australian Aboriginal tribal group of the Darling River (known to them as the Baaka) basin in Far West New South Wales, Australia.
+The Paakantyi, or Barkindji or Barkandji, are Australian Aboriginal people who live along the Darling River, known to them as the Baaka, in Far West New South Wales, Australia.

 Name

 The ethnonym Paakantyi means "River people", formed from paaka river and the suffix -ntyi, meaning "belonging to", thus "belonging to the river".
 They refer to themselves as wiimpatya.
 The name Paakantyi therefore simply means the River People.

 Language

-Traditionally they speak the Paakantyi language of the Pama–Nyungan family, and one of the three major Aboriginal languages for the people of present-day Broken Hill region.
+Traditionally they speak the Paakantyi language of the Pama–Nyungan family, and one of the three major Aboriginal languages for the people of the current Broken Hill region.

 The major work on the Paakantyi language has been that of the late linguist Luise Hercus.